-73. The board of a banking group (parent bank or financial holding company) shall have the ultimate responsibility for the adequate corporate governance across the group and.
-The board shall ensure that there are governance policies and mechanisms appropriate to the structure, business and risk of the group and its entities.
+62. The Board of a financial holding company shall have the ultimate responsibility for the adequate corporate governance across the group.
+The Board shall ensure that there are governance policies and mechanisms appropriate to the structure, business and risk of the group and its entities.